Breath of Fire III: Characters

-Other masters in the game include the strong giant woodsman Bunyan whom Ryu, Teepo and Rei run afoul of shortly after the game begins, and Mygas, a traveling wizard who is camped outside of McNeil village who has run out of money.
-The party will also meet the self-doubting master of non-lethal combat, Durandal, who in turn provides the party with the skills to impress Hondara, the benevolent Urkan priest who despises violence.
-Fahl, the tipsy barkeep from Genmel and friend of Balio and Sunder will become one after those villains are defeated and if they have fought 30 battles without resting.
+Ryu, Teepo and Rei run afoul of the giant woodsman Bunyan; Mygas, a traveling wizard who is camped outside of McNeil village; and the self-doubting master of non-lethal combat, Durandal, who provides the party with the skills to impress Hondara, the benevolent Urkan priest who despises violence.
+Fahl, the tipsy barkeep from Genmel and friend of Balio and Sunder will become one with them after those villains are defeated and if they have fought 30 battles without resting.
 A strange fishman named Giotto teaches skills once the party reaches a high-enough fishing level.
-Once Ryu and his team fix Rhapala's lighthouse situation and meet the fairies, the errant fairy Meryleep will turn up at a secluded pond asking for her flower jewel which was stolen by a crow.
-The party can also use Peco to communicate with Yggdrasil trees, which serves as yet another master.
-Near the end of the game, the dragon spirit Ladon will offer to communicate with Ryu in a similar fashion.
+Once Ryu and his team fix Rhapala's lighthouse situation and meet the fairies, the errant fairy Meryleep turns up at a secluded pond, asking for her flower jewel which was stolen by a crow.
+The party can also use Peco to communicate with Yggdrasil trees.
+Near the end of the game, the dragon spirit Ladon offers to communicate with Ryu in a similar fashion.